 Monitoring the business and affairs / Risk management, compliance and Strategy and monitoring relations with management internal controls Input into and approval of Selecting, appointing and evaluating Reviewing, guiding and monitoring management's development of from time to time the performance of, systems of risk management and corporate strategy, including setting internal control and ethical and determining the remuneration of, and performance objectives and planning for the successor of, the legal compliance. approving operating budgets.
 CEO & MD.
-Monitoring and reviewing Monitoring and reviewing corporate Reviewing procedures for processes aimed at ensuring performance and implementation of appointment of senior management, integrity of financial and other strategy and policy. monitoring performance and reporting, and providing assurance reviewing executive development to approve the Group's financial activities.
+Monitoring and reviewing Monitoring and reviewing corporate Reviewing procedures for processes aimed at ensuring performance and implementation of integrity of financial and other appointment of senior management, strategy and policy. monitoring performance and reporting, and providing assurance reviewing executive development to approve the Group's financial activities.
 This includes ratifying the reports. appointment and the removal of the Monitoring and reviewing policies Chief Financial Officer, the Company and processes in place relating to Secretary and all the Company's occupational health and safety, senior executives who report to the compliance with laws, and the CEO & MD. maintenance of high ethical Approval of the Company's capital standards. structure and gearing targets.
-Input into and approval of the Approval of specified matters Company's policy in relation to, exceeding delegated authority levels, including major capital expenditure and major acquisitions and divestitures.
+Input into and approval of the Approval of specified matters Company's policy in relation to, exceeding delegated authority levels, and monitoring implementation of, including major capital expenditure sustainable resource use and the and major acquisitions and divestitures.